3D-e-Chem/workflows/README.md

 TODO

+A Pymol session file called 'GPCR-kinase.pse' is stored next to this workflow.

 ## GCRPDB_example

 This example fetches the residues, structures, protein-ligand interactions, and mutations of the human beta-2 adrenoreceptor and its similarity to other beta-2 adrenoreceptors.

 Data is fetched from http://gpcrdb.org website.

+A Pymol session file called `aminergic_alignment.pse` with an aminergic alignment is stored next to this workflow.

 ## KLIFS_example